Sole Proprietorship vs LLC California: A Guide for Contractors

 Pros of an LLC

-Personal asset protection – Your home and personal savings are shielded from business claims (except in cases of fraud or negligence).
+Personal asset protection – Your home and personal savings are protected from business claims, except in cases involving fraud or negligence.

-Professional credibility – Operating as “ABC Construction LLC” carries more weight with clients, subcontractors, and lenders.
+Professional credibility – Operating as “ABC Construction LLC” carries more weight with clients, subcontractors, and lenders, especially when paired with robust general liability insurance in California.

-Easier growth – Adding members, bringing in investors, or qualifying for larger bonding capacity is smoother.
+Easier expansion – It’s simpler to add members, attract investors, or qualify for larger bonding capacity.

 Cons of an LLC

-Higher cost – California requires a $70 formation fee, an $800 annual franchise tax, and biennial Statement of Information filings.
+Higher cost – Forming an LLC in California requires about $70 filing fee, an $800 annual franchise tax, and periodic Statement of Information filings every two years.

 More paperwork – You must maintain an operating agreement and keep records.

-Bonding requirements – If your LLC employs workers, you must also file a $100,000 LLC employee/worker bond in addition to the standard $25,000 license bond.
+Bonding requirements – LLCs employing workers must file a $100,000 employee/worker bond in addition to the standard $25,000 license bond.
+Additionally, you may need to plan for increased contractor surety bonding capacity in California as your business grows.

 Insurance and Bonding Requirements by Structure